Elisabeth Canori Mora: Life

 Mora had an intense devotion for Ignatius of Loyola and called him both her "father" and her "protector".
 She was a friend of Anna Maria Taigi.
-On 17 June 1814 she returned from church and had a vision in which she saw the late Pope Pius VI who told her that he was in Purgatory for negligence's committed in his pontificate.
+On 17 June 1814 she returned from church and had a vision in which she saw the late Pope Pius VI who told her that he was in Purgatory for negligences committed in his pontificate.
 She hurried to tell his confessor who requested her to go five times to the tomb of Pope Pius V and to the tomb of Pudentiana at the church of Santa Pudenziana.
-God later appeared to Mora and confirmed that Pius VI had been assumed into heaven.
+God later appeared to Mora and confirmed that Pius VI had gone into heaven.

 In late December 1824 she became ill - the death of her mother-in-law on 12 December exacerbated this - and she summoned her daughters to her when she felt that her death was near.
-Her breathing became slow and deep and on the date of her death her confessor celebrated Mass and gave her the Eucharist.
-At 7:00pm she called Lucina to her and requested that she take all of her writings and to give them to her confessor; she confided that she wanted to burn them but would have them given to her confessor out of obedience.
+Her breathing became slow and deep and on the date of her death, her confessor celebrated Mass and gave her the Eucharist.
+At 7:00pm she called Luciana to her and requested that she take all of her writings and to give them to her confessor; she confided that she wanted to burn them but would have them given to her confessor out of obedience.
 Mora died during the evening on 5 February 1825 while her two daughters were caring for her.
 Her husband Cristoforo arrived too late at her deathbed and wept when he saw her dead in the bed; it was there that he repented and felt great shame for his conduct during their marriage.
-Her prediction came to fruition for her husband joined the Trinitarian Order and later became an ordained priest - in the name of "Antonio" - of the Conventual Franciscans in Sezze and died there on 9 September 1845 (he was ordained in 1834).
+Her prediction came to fruition, for her husband joined the Trinitarian Order and later became an ordained priest - in the name of "Antonio" - of the Conventual Franciscans in Sezze and died there on 9 September 1845 (he was ordained in 1834).
 Her remains were interred in the San Carlo alle Quattro Fontane church in Rome.
 Her nun daughter became the Superioress of the Oblate Nuns of Saint Philip Neri in Rome as "Maria Josephina" while her nephew Romualdo Canori was a professed brother and the then Vicar-General of the De La Salle Brothers.